Sarah-Bue/budget-buddy/README.md

 #### Google Sheets Functionality

-- Currently, Google Sheets is only used to store the expense details.
+- Currently, Google Sheets is only used to store expense details.
 - By adding simple functionality such as charts and tables to the sheet, users would be able to view their expense details in a more appealing and accessible format.
-- Google Sheets even allows for the possibility of interactive financial dashboards which would provide users with an engaging, easy to understand overview of their finances, based on their inputs into the expense and input tracker.
+- Google Sheets even allows for the possibility of interactive financial dashboards which would provide users with an engaging, easy-to-understand overview of their finances, based on their inputs into the expense and input tracker.

 ### Display Amounts